stuiterveer/afvaller/README.md

-# Rd4
+# Afvaller

-Unofficial Rd4 waste calendar for Ubuntu Touch
+View trash collection dates and container locations for Dutch municipalities, from Ubuntu Touch.

 ## License